tstillwell/appengine_multiblog/README.md

 It uses Google's App Engine platform and runs on the standard (free) environment and can be deployed to app engine in less than a mintue.

+Navigate to where the project lives on your system in your terminal and run:

+`gcloud app deploy app.yaml index.yaml cron.yaml`

+##Features
 Each user gets their own page and RSS feed containing their posts.
 The users can edit or delete their posts at any time.